johnthebrit/CertificationMaterials/README.md

 https://onboardtoazure.com (https://youtube.com/ntfaqguy)

 I have a recommended full path with other useful links and materials at https://learn.onboardtoazure.com.
-This includes Microsoft materials, exam sandbox environment and more.
+This includes my content, links to Microsoft materials, exam sandbox environment links and more.

 ## Video and Whiteboard Index